Chris von Rohr: Second bestseller, "Meh Dräck" and varied activities (2002–2008)

 Following the separation with Gotthard and with respect to his varied activities, a very all-around phase was about to begin.
 While he was working on his second book, he served as co-producer on Trybguet, the fifth studio album by Swiss dialect band Patent Ochsner, which was released in February 2003.
-This album jumped to # 1 in the Swiss album charts.
+This album jumped to number one in the Swiss albums chart.
 Finally, in November 2003, his second literary work Bananenflanke (the second part of his autobiography) was published and rather quickly turned out to be another best seller for von Rohr.
 At the same time, his first bestseller, Hunde wollt ihr ewig rocken was released as a five-CD audiobook.
 On top of that von Rohr started in November 2003 his TV career as a juror in the first series of the talent show MusicStar that was broadcast by Swiss TV's SF zwei.

 During this time, a documentary was published in February 2004 entitled Krokus: As Long as We Live, which dealt with the turbulent history of Krokus in an informative and multi-perspective way by letting people that were part of this journey tell their story in their own way.
-The creation of this film ultimately initiated the reconciliation of Chris von Rohr and Fernando von Arb - and the subsequent reunion of the original line-up of Krokus.
+The creation of this film ultimately initiated the reconciliation of Chris von Rohr and Fernando von Arb – and the subsequent reunion of the original line-up of Krokus.
 Von Rohr earned even more popularity with his slogan "Meh Dräck" during a broadcast of MusicStar, when he discouraged candidates to continue a music career due to their lackluster performance.
 The cult status that evolved because of his saying, convinced him eventually to write a song with the same title.
 This was ultimately released as a single and Meh Dräck! reached number 14 in the Swiss Singles Chart.
 Furthermore, «Meh Dräck» was even chosen as "word of the year 2004" in Switzerland.
 From December 2004 to February 2005 von Rohr appeared again as a juror in the second season of the talent show Music Star.
-Meanwhile, he also produced the live recorded acoustic album of the band Lovebugs, which also shot to # 1 in the Swiss album charts.
+Meanwhile, he also produced the live recorded acoustic album of the band Lovebugs, which also shot to number one in the Swiss albums chart.